greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/start-from-scratch_1_1.md

 ---
-title: "Create a new site: Start a new site from scratch"
+title: 'Create a new site: Start a new site from scratch'
-linkTitle: "Start a site from scratch"
+linkTitle: Start a site from scratch
-date: 2021-12-08T09:21:54+01:00
+date: '2025-06-12T01:06:03+01:00'
 weight: 3
-description: >
+description: |
   Create a new Hugo site from scratch with Docsy as a Hugo Module
+aliases:
+- /docs/start-from-scratch_1_1/
+type: docs
 ---

 The simplest approach to creating a Docsy site is [copying our example site](/docs/get-started/docsy-as-module/example-site-as-template/).
 However, if you're an experienced Hugo user or the site structure of our example site doesn't meet your needs, you may prefer to create a new site from scratch.
 With this option, you'll get Docsy look and feel, navigation, and other features, but you'll need to specify your own site structure.